surajpanwar26/jarviss/ARCHITECTURE.md

 ## 4. Document Intelligence
 For local files:
-1.  **Upload**: File is converted to Base64.
+1.  **Upload**: File is converted to Base64
-2.  **Ingestion**: Sent directly to Gemini 2.5 Flash with the file mime-type.
+2.  **Ingestion**: Sent directly to Google Gemini 2.5 Flash with the file mime-type
-3.  **Analysis**: The model is instructed to perform *structural analysis* (Pattern recognition, Entity extraction) rather than simple summarization.
+3.  **Analysis**: The model is instructed to perform *structural analysis* (Pattern recognition, Entity extraction) rather than simple summarization

+## 5. Agent Communication
+Agents communicate through a shared state object that contains all necessary information for each step of the process.
+The Chief Agent orchestrates the workflow by determining which agents to activate based on the user request type.